isomerpages/mof-vital/media-library/publications/_posts/2022-05-13-post-Article by FutureCIO: Stopping Singapore's looming labour shortage.md

 	<b>Automation can help fight the Great Resignation</b>: 77% of respondents in Singapore contend that incorporating automation—including training on automation—could help their organisation attract new and retain existing talent, which is the second-highest of all countries polled.
 </p>
 <p style="font-size: 18px;color:#585858;text-align:justify;">
 	"Office workers in Singapore are feeling burnt out and are seeking meaningful work, work/life balance and recognition.
-Businesses must innovate and transform with a long-term view as the war of talent continues to intensify in the country’s tightening labour market," said <a href="https://www.linkedin.com/in/richardharshman/?original_referer=https%3A%2F%2Ffuturecio.tech%2F">Rick Harshman</a>, senior vice-president and managing director of Asia Pacific at UiPath.
+Businesses must innovate and transform with a long-term view as the war of talent continues to intensify in the country’s tightening labour market," said Rick Harshman, senior vice-president and managing director of Asia Pacific at UiPath.
 </p>
 <p style="font-size: 18px;color:#585858;text-align:justify;">
-	<a href="https://stats.mom.gov.sg/Pages/Unemployment-Summary-Table.aspx">Data</a> from the <a href="https://www.mom.gov.sg/">Ministry of Manpower</a> suggests that unemployment is heading back to pre-pandemic levels, from the steep 3.0% in 2020, down to 2.7% in 2021 and expectations to drop further in 2022.
+	Data from the Ministry of Manpower suggests that unemployment is heading back to pre-pandemic levels, from the steep 3.0% in 2020, down to 2.7% in 2021 and expectations to drop further in 2022.
 </p>
 <p style="font-size: 18px;color:#585858;text-align:justify;">
 	Harshman suggests that businesses adopt technologies like automation to help to reduce mundane work and increase productivity, to ensure that they can retain and attract workers.